DIY Projector Screen for Outdoor Theaters 2019

 It is best for watching movies, while business presentations or highly detailed video games might be better with a higher scale projector model.
 It also works best if it is used in the dark.

 It can project onto screens 12’ wide or more, with the ability to air movies or other media to audiences of over 100 people.
 This projector also works via USB cable.
 Being a little pricier, it offers an excellent quality viewing experience with a very crisp image.
+Read more about it in our comprehensive Optoma HD142X guide.

 This one is even higher scale performance.
 It provides an even more crisp image and works better than the other two if you want a projector that you can use when it is light out.
 Projectors use fans inside of them in order to operate, which can sometimes be quite noisy.
 This product, however, comes with a fan that is barely audible and that does not distract from the viewing experience.